viktor1vasilevski/clean-architecture-webapi/README.md

 1. There is no business logic, since this is only a concept.
 2. The enitiies don't have foreign keys or any common table

+## Notes
+1. The solution folder Domian, should be Domain.
+And also do Class Library should be CleanArchitectureWebAPI.Domain, not CleanArchitectureWebAPI.Domian